Brandon-Rozek/website/content/blog/wireguardvpn.md

 **On all machines:**

-Have the wireguard service start at boot
+Have the Wireguard service start at boot

 ```bash
 sudo systemctl enable wg-quick@wg0